AdobeDocs/indesign-api-docs/README.md

 URL should be a pre-signed POST URL in case of HTTP_POST and in case type is HTTP_PUT, URL should be a pre-signed PUT URL.

 ### Supported file storage
-Currently, the following storage types are supported to reference your assets from:
+Here are the supported storage types to refer your assets from:

-- AWS S3: By using a presigned GET/PUT/POST URL
+- AWS S3: Use a presigned GET/PUT/POST URL
-- Dropbox: Generate temporary upload/download links using https://dropbox.github.io/dropbox-api-v2-explorer/
+- Dropbox: Generate temporary upload/download links using [link](https://dropbox.github.io/dropbox-api-v2-explorer/)
-- Azure: By using Shared Access Signature (SAS) in Azure Storage, for GET/PUT/POST operations.
+- Azure: Use a Shared Access Signature (SAS) in Azure Storage, for GET/PUT/POST operations.

-### Links & Working directory
+## Links & Working directory
 Links is one of the most important features of InDesign.
 You can place and link content within the same document or even across different documents.
 This also helps in keeping the assets and the document decoupled.
 Links can be corresponding to texts, graphics etc.

-InDesign APIs support the processing of documents with links.
-To process a request a temporary folder/directory is created.
-This directory is called the working directory for the request.
-In the request all the input assets mentioned in the request are downloaded and kept in the working directory.
-Within the working directory the location of individual asset is governed by the relative path mentioned in the 'destination' attribute.
-Please note, that to refer to the same asset in the rest of the params, the value mentioned in the destination property is to be used.
-To make links work, it can be done in two ways:
+* InDesign APIs support the processing of documents with links.
+* To process a request, a temporary folder/directory is created. which is called as the working directory for the request.
+* All the input assets mentioned in the request are downloaded and kept in the working directory.
+* Within the working directory the location of individual asset is governed by the relative path mentioned in the 'destination' attribute.
+* Please note, that to refer to the same asset in the rest of the params, the value mentioned in the destination property is to be used.

+You can use the following ways to make links work, it can be done in two ways:
 1. Maintaining relative paths of assets to the target document.
-While doing this one must understand that the files should be placed outside of the working directory.
+While doing this, you need to  place the files outside of the working directory.
-2. If the linked assets are placed parallel to the target document, the links get resolved and the assets are picked.
+2. If you place the linked assets parallel to the target document, the links get resolved and the assets are picked.

 Sometimes the documents contain custom links which are not understood by InDesign.
 To enable proper execution of the job, the custom URLs can be relinked to assets provided in the request.
-An example of it is as follows:
+Here’s an example for this:
 ```json
 {
     "params": {